-So, how on earth do you pick an island or two to visit on your vacation?
+So, how on earth do you pick a Hawaii island or two to visit on your vacation?
 I have some suggestions and can point you to some great resources that will help you be informed to make a great decision.

 1. Review the Hawaii visitors bureau website for each island.
 If a particular island looks interesting to you, order their free island guide.
 These sites and guides highlight the scenery, cultural activities, and island adventures.
 The island visitor bureaus give you a good flavor for what each island has to offer.

 - Kauai: Visitors Bureau website and page to download and/or order free Kauai guide that includes maps and island highlights.

 - Oahu Visitors Bureau website and page to download and/or order Oahu vacation planner that includes maps and island highlights.

 - Maui Visitors Bureau website and page to download and/or order Maui vacation planner that includes maps and island highlights.
 Note that the Maui Visitor’s Bureau also includes the islands of Lanai and Molokai – two lesser visited, but fantastic islands.

 - Big Island Visitors Bureau website and page to download and/or order a Big Island planner which includes maps and island highlights.

 - Lanai Visitors Bureau website and page to order a free Lanai travel guide.
 (Also see the link to order a Maui guide that’s mentioned above.)